microprediction/timemachines/CONTRIBUTE.md

 # Time-machines contributors guide

+When you come to a fork in the road, take it:

+   - [CONTRIBUTE_BATCH_STYLE_MODELS](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_BATCH_STYLE_MODELS.md) to add new functionality using non-incremental methods.
+   - [CONTRIBUTE_ONLINE_STYLE_MODELS](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_ONLINE_STYLE_MODELS.md) to add new functionality using incremental methods.

+## New here?

 You may ask yourself, "Well, how did I get here?"
 And you may ask yourself, "How do I work this?".
 And you may find yourself behind the wheel of a large automobile.

 <img src="https://github.com/microprediction/timemachines/blob/main/images/talking_heads.jpeg" alt="drawing" width="450"/>